W3SRotterdam/GCS/README.md

 ### About
 This project was started since Google has announced that they will discontinue their Site Search service as of april 2018.
 As an alternative this plugin for Umbraco uses the Google Custom Search API to retrieve search results and display them on a page.

+### Set-up a DEMO
+1. Download (or fork) this project to your local machine.
+2. Open the .sln file with the Visual Studio IDE and build the project.
+3. Set-up a website in IIS and let the physical path point to the /Umbraco7 folder.
+4. Navigate to the URL you've configured (in bindings).
+5. Navigate to /umbraco and login using;
+    username: info@w3s.nl
+    password: googlecustomsearch
+6. The GCS section is already added to the administrator user group.
+   Navigate to the GCS section via the left nav panel.
+7. Navigate to `Settings` > tab `auth set-up` where you'll find some mandatory fields to fill in.

+Mandatory fields:
+CX Key:
+- Create a new search engine via https://cse.google.com/all (Custom Search Engine ID).
+Do not forget to add the sites to search.

+API Key:
+- Create a API key https://console.developers.google.com/apis/credentials

+- Navigate to the root of the website where a seach input field will appear.
+- Try any search query...

+The other fields are preconfigured just to set-up a working demo.
+Please skip to Configuration > Back office to get more information about the other types of configuration.

 ### Installation
 #### Nuget
-This plugin will be made available via Nuget.
+This plugin will is available via Nuget; https://www.nuget.org/packages/W3S-GCS/

 ### Configuration
 #### Back office
 Before you begin to use this plugin some configuration needs to be performed.
 In the backoffice navigate to the GCS section tab settings.

 - Base URL        >
 - CX Key          >
 - API Key         >
 - Redirect alias  >
 - Development URL >

 #### Back-end / front-end
 The documentation below can also be reached from the GCS section in the backoffice or in via the source.